DrDonk/OC4VM/readme.md

+***
 # WIP - currently no releases
+# This has been in developemt for a year but is still a work in progress.
+I will be asking for testers soon.
+***

 # OC4VM - OpenCore for Virtual Machines
 ## 1. Introduction
 OpenCore for Virtual Machines (OC4VM) has been built to run macOS VMs on Intel based Apple Macs.
 It provides an OpenCore disk image that can be used to boot Intel based macOS using QEMU, UTM and VMware Fusion.

 Using OpenCore allows for a flexible patching system to overcome limitations of the virtualisation software.
-It basically creates a virtual Hackintosh, "Virtualtosh", which is similar in implementation to the OpenCore Legacy Patcher used to run unsupported macOS versions on older Apple Mac computers.
+It basically creates a virtual Hackintosh, which is similar in implementation to the OpenCore Legacy Patcher used to run unsupported macOS versions on older Apple Mac computers.

-OC4VM can be used on other host operating systems to run macOS but that is not the primary purpose of OC4VM.
-It can replace the Unlocker to run macOS on Linux and Windows with VMware.
+It is also a replacement for the Unlocker and does not require patching VMware, but that is not the primary purpose of OC4VM which was originally created to fix issues on VMware Fusion when running macOS guests.

 What OC4VM can do?
 * Run macOS on Intel CPUs
+* Boot macOS on some AMD CPU
 * Boot to macOS Recovery mode which is broken in VMware's EFI implementation
 * Easily change SIP settings using an EFI utility
 * Add Intel e1000e virtual NIC compatibility for Ventura and later versions of macOS

 What OC4VM can do but not recommended:
-* Boot macOS on an Apple Silicon CPU
+* Boot Intel macOS on an Apple Silicon CPU

 What OC4VM cannot do:
-* Boot macOS on an AMD CPU
+* Use the Apple para-vitrualised GPU on none Apple hardware
+* Use the Apple para-vitrualised GPU in QEMU on Apple hardware

 The OC4VM system has been tested on an Intel Mac mini mid-2014 with these guest OSes:
 * Ventura
 * Sonoma

 using:

 * QEMU 8
 * UTM 4
 * VMware Fusion 13